What Is Shock Advertising and Should You Use It?

 “shock is chiefly a reaction to something unexpected” – Negative Emotion Typology

 It’s also contagious.
-For example, when a juror witnesses other jurors are shocked about a crime, they undergo a severity shift, which results in a combined severe verdict.
+For example, when a juror witnesses other jurors who are shocked about a crime, they undergo a severity shift, which results in a combined severe verdict.

 Shock Advertising is: